kiali/kiali.io/content/en/docs/Configuration/namespace-management.md

 ## Accessible Namespaces

-The main configuration setting that is used to configure which namespaces are accessible and observable through Kiali is the "accessible namespaces" setting.
+The "accessible namespaces" setting configures which namespaces are accessible and observable through Kiali.
-You can use regex expressions which will be matched against the operator's visible namespaces.
-If not set in the Kiali CR, the default makes accessible all cluster namespaces, with the exception of a predefined set of the cluster's system namespaces.
+The accessible namespaces are defined by a list of regex expressions that match against the namespace names visible to the Kiali operator.
+If left unset the default is the full set of namespaces visible to the Kiali operator, less a set of predefined system namespaces.

 The list of accessible namespaces is specified in the Kiali CR via the `accessible_namespaces` setting, under the main `deployment` section.
 As an